HRD-Ryo/GTRspmix/README.md

 ## 3. Usage Guide

 ### 3.1.
 Preparation
-GTRspmix requires an initial profile mixture model.
+In addition to alignment and guide tree, GTRspmix requires an initial profile mixture model.
 - Custom Profiles: We recommend using [MaMMAL](https://github.com/TheBrownLab/mammal) or [MEOW](https://github.com/RogerLab/meow) to generate starting frequency profiles.

 Or